jindalabhinav/machine-learning/parking-lot/README.md

 * A car comes to the parking lot operator
 * He/she hands out the ticket, which will have the time you came to the parking lot
 * Now we can go ahead and park the car at the parking spot assigned to us
-* But can you leave as soon as you enter your car back?
+* But can you leave as soon as you get your car back?
 No, we now need to pay according to the number of hours it was used perhaps
-* Also, the parking lot operator will not only hand out a ticket, but they need a system which tells them how many spots are available.
+* Also, the parking lot operator will not only hand out a ticket, but they need a system that tells them how many spots are available.
 * They also need a system to calculate their fare

 `Now how do we get these requirements from the interviewer?`